 Unlike in the UK, you must be over the age of 18 to drive a car in Italy.
 Visitors wishing to drive need to hold a full UK driving licence or an equivalent full licence from an EU or EEA country.
 Unlike in the UK, you can ride a 50cc moped at age 14 and a 125cc motorbike at age 16.

-Vehicles on your right (or any approaching vehicle on rails such as a train or tram) has priority.
+Vehicles on your right (or any approaching vehicle on rails such as a train or tram) have priority.
 Overtaking is not allowed near level crossings, when approaching the brow of a hill or on bends.
 Dipped headlights must also be used on motorways, dual carriageways and out of town roads.
 Bikers must always use dipped headlights.

 We advise you to never get behind the wheel of a car after consuming any amount of alcohol.
 But, if you do, you need to be especially careful in Italy because the legal drink-driving limit is 0.05% blood alcohol content.
 That’s lower than the 0.08% limit in England, Wales and Northern Ireland.